bartvanhalder/basicauth/README.md

 You will have to do any configuration of the webserver yourself.
 Or with another relevant Puppet module, ofcourse.

-# Does not do anything by default
-Since we will include this module in a role where it will not be used all the time, the default behaviour is to do nothing.
+Since this module requires some data to generate a basic authentication file, it does not do anything by default.

-Only by setting the variable $::basicauth::ensure to 'present' will this module manage a file.

-Without defining some '$::basicauth::basic_entry' instances nothing will be written to this file.

 ## Example with Puppetcode
 ````
-    class { 'basicauth':
+    include '::basicauth'

-        ensure  => 'present',
+    basicauth::ensure => 'present',
-    }

     basicauth::basic_entry { 'aap':
         user        => "aap",